 |GSET Official Website||www.gujaratset.in|

-The eligibility criteria for GSET generally comprises age, minimum educational qualification, domicile criterion and the relaxation exercised for the candidates under the reserved category.
-Candidates must check the eligibility criteria before registering for the GSET 2021 exam.
+G SET exam eligibility criteria for GSET generally comprises age, minimum educational qualification, domicile criterion and the relaxation exercised for the candidates under the reserved category.
+Candidates must check the G SET exam eligibility criteria before registering for the GSET 2022 exam.

 The GSET exams is primarily for the candidates of Gujarat.
 The candidates who belong to other states can also apply but those under reserved categories will not be granted any reservation.
 Apart from the candidates of Gujarat, all others will be treated as General Category.